mxiuwang/git-practice/Scenario_1/readme.md

 $ git log scenario1 master-your-name origin/master-your-name
 ```

+This command will display the branches `scenario1`, `master-your-name`, and `origin/master-your-name`.

 # New Git commands in this section
 This is simply a list of all the new commands that will be used in this section.
 Please do further research on these commands if you wish to learn about the specific arguments used with these commands, or their other uses not outlined in these examples.
 * `git log`